blikblum/nextbone-state/README.md

-# Backbone State
+# Nextbone State

-State classes for Backbone Models and Collections.
+State classes for Nextbone Models and Collections.

 ## Usage

 ### Storage

+Manage data in a centralized store

 > _**Note:** Storage class requires a global `Promise` object to
 > exist, please include a `Promise` polyfill if necessary.